eshaanrathi2/Futurama/README.md

 3. C++ compiler for C++14 and C++17 (preferably GNU Compiler Collection)

 ## Introduction
+We demonstrate Pathfinding Algorithms in AI by solving N puzzle problem.
 N-Puzzle: It is a sliding puzzle that consists of N tiles where N can be 8, 15, 24, and so on.
 Here N is of the form X^2 - 1.
 It consists of a grid of X columns and X rows.
 One of the tiles in the grid is blank and can be used to move the tiles around to solve the puzzle.

 This is an 8 puzzle with a given start and goal state.
 The purpose of the puzzle is to find moves such that the goal state can be found by moving the blank tile.